 Kevin Coady is the head coach of TriForce and the former triathlon coach at the Google Inc. global headquarters in Mountain View, California.
 He’s also a top age group triathlete, with an Ironman personal best of 8:56 and multiple Kona qualifications.

-For the last eight years, Kevin has studied the art and science of triathlon training with a passion.
-During that time he has had the privilege of training with and learning from elite and top age group triathletes and learning their beliefs and habits of training.
-In 2008, he received his Level 1 USAT Coaching certification.
+For the last nine years, Kevin has studied the art and science of triathlon training with a passion and has applied his knowledge to his athletes’ and his own training.
 By applying common sense and sound principles of training, he has transformed himself from being out of shape and 45 pounds overweight to becoming an 8:56 Ironman athlete and multiple Kona and 70.3 World Championships qualifier.
-Kevin has improved every single year and in the process he’s cracked the code for what it takes to consistently race well at the Iron distances.
+Kevin has improved as both an athlete and a coach every single year and in the process he’s cracked the code for what it takes to consistently race well at the Iron distances.

 Kevin has completed 10 Ironman races: